DiscordSRV/DiscordSRV/README.md

 A Minecraft to Discord and back link plugin

-# Contributing
-Make all pull requests to the `develop` branch.
-Requests made to `master` will be denied.
-Try your best to follow the coding practices.
-For config options, follow the way options are named in a CamelCase fashion.

 ## Thanks to:
 [![JProfiler](https://www.ej-technologies.com/images/product_banners/jprofiler_small.png)](http://www.ej-technologies.com/products/jprofiler/overview.html) Thanks to ej-technologies for granting DiscordSRV an open source licence to their [Java Profiling Software](http://www.ej-technologies.com/products/jprofiler/overview.html "Java Profiler").